MellowNight/MellowNight.github.io/_posts/2023-01-13-BEInjector.md

 <br>

-Here are the steps for hooking
+Here's how we map a page of our DLL into the

-1. Attacg
+1. Attach to the target
 2. Make a NonPagedPool copy of the target page
 3. copy the hook shellcode to copied page + hook page offset.
 4. Give rwx permissions to the nPTE of the copy page, in **"shadow"** ncr3
 5. Set the nPTE permissions of the original target page to rw-only in **"primary"** (so that we can trap on executes)
 6. Create an MDL to lock the target page's virtual address to the guest physical address and, consequently, the host physical address.
 If the hooked page is paged out, then your NPT hook will be active on a completely random physical page!!!

 <br>